-Teams must be organized to work efficiently.
-The following guidelines need to be established as soon as a team has been put together:
+Teams must be well-organized to work most efficiently.
+The following guidelines should generally be established as soon as a team has been put together:

 - How often will the team meet?
 This will often be determined by how long the team will be together.
 Teams that will be working together for several months will likely only have to meet once a week.
 If goals need to be reached in a month or less, the team will likely need to meet more frequently.